 Ryan S Sultan, MD

 Dr. Ryan S. Sultan is an Assistant Professor of Clinical Psychiatry in the Department of Psychiatry at Columbia University Irving Medical Center/New York State Psychiatric Institute.
-Dr. Sultan is an expert in the areas of ADHD, Anxiety, and depression.
+Dr. Sultan is an expert in the areas of ADHD and Cannabis use.
 His research focuses on the interface of electronic databases, epidemiology, and evidence-based treatments with common psychiatric disorders.
 Dr. Sultan works closely with Dr. Mark Olfson as both a privately and NIH funded researcher.
-Currently, he is using big data to investigate he use of differing therapies in the treatment of ADHD.
+Currently, he is using big data to investigate cannabis and other substance use in teens.
 His past research on antipsychotic treatment of ADHD, psychopharmacology trends in youth, as well as clozapine and agranulocytosis.
 This work has been published in academic journals and presented both nationally and internationally.

 Dr. Sultan completed his training as a physician at Emory School of Medicine, New York-Presbyterian Weill Cornell Medical College, and the Columbia University Irving Medical Center.
 Dr. Sultan has been featured in Time Magazine and on NPR's Morning Edition.

-In addition to his work as a researcher, Dr. Sultan also maintains a private practice in downtown Manhattan providing individualized evaluation and ongoing treatment for adults, youths and families.
-He specializes in psychotherapy and psychopharmacology for individuals with ADHD, Anxiety and Depression.
+In addition to his work as a researcher, Dr. Sultan is also director of Integrative Psych providing individualized evaluation and ongoing treatment for adults, youths and families.
+He specializes in psychotherapy and psychopharmacology for individuals with ADHD and Substance Use.

 Areas of Expertise / Conditions Treated